Applied Psychology Master’s Degree (M.S.)

 Other Application Deadlines:

-Applications for the Applied Psychology program will be reviewed beginning on March 1 for fall and summer admissions and October 1 for spring admissions.
+Applications for the M.S. in applied psychology program will be reviewed beginning on March 1 for fall and summer admissions, and beginning on Oct.
+1 for spring admissions.
 Applications received by these dates will receive priority and will be processed before registration so new students can register on time for a better selection of classes.
-After the priority deadlines, applications will be reviewed when they are received and students will be admitted based on space available in the program.
+After the priority deadlines, applications will be reviewed when they are received, and students will be admitted based on space available in the program.

 Priority Admission Review:

 Thesis or Non-Thesis Option (36 semester credit hours)

 The student must complete a minimum of 30 SCH of graduate-level work in psychology and six additional SCH of graduate-level work in psychology or supporting electives.

 Courses for the remaining 18 (Thesis) or 24 (Non-Thesis) hours in psychology or supporting electives are unspecified but must be approved by the student’s graduate advisor.